Data Protection in France

 History[edit | edit source]

 The French government enacted its first data protection act in 1978, the Law n° 78-17 of 6 January 1978 relative à l'informatique, aux fichiers et aux libertés, so-called law "Informatique et Libertés".
-Directive 95/46/ex has been transposed by the law n° 2004-801 du 6 août 2004 which modified the law "Informatique et Libertés.
+Directive 95/46/ex was implemented by the law n° 2004-801 du 6 août 2004 which modified the law "Informatique et Libertés.

 National constitutional protections[edit | edit source]